 (m) A copy of the compliance record for every Contractor, prepared under Regulation 100bis;

-(n) A copy of every compliance notice issued under Regulation 103 and, where applicable, the corresponding improvement plan;
+(n) A copy of every Compliance Notice issued under Regulation 103 and, where applicable, the corresponding improvement plan;

 (o) copies of each Contractor’s documents validating, declaring, and confirming the Environmental Performance Guarantee;

-(p) Any other details which the Secretary-General considers appropriate save for Confidential Information;
+[]

+[(q) The documents in the Beneficial Ownership Registry;]

+[(r) Any other details as may be directed by the organs of the Authority from time to time.]

-2. The Seabed Mining Register shall be publicly available free of charge at the Authority’s website.
+2. The Seabed Mining Register shall be publicly available []on the Authority’s website.

+3. [Following receipts of information comma, the Secretary-General shall publish it in the Seabed Mining Register within seven days][.]